Roman-Supernova-PIT/phrosty/README.md

 Currently, *phrosty* depends on the following environment variables to find data:

 * `SIMS_DIR` : OpenUniverse roman data (on nersc: `/dvs_ro/cfs/cdirs/lsst/shared/external/roman-desc-sims/Roman_data`)
 * `SN_INFO_DIR` : A directory that holds information about the OpenUniverse sims, and transients from the OpenUniverse sims.
 It must have a file `tds.yaml` that is properly configured for whatever environment you're running.
-(Mostly, this means adjusting some absolute diretory paths.)
-It must also have a subdirectory for each supernova (named by the supernova's number), which in turn will have ...files... in it.
 * `SNANA_PQ_DIR` : A directory with the transient parquet files from the OpenUniverse sims (on nersc: /dvs_ro/cfs/cdirs/lsst/www/DESC_TD_PUBLIC/Roman+DESC/PQ+HDF5_ROMAN+LSST_LARGE)
+* `DIA_OUT_DIR` : A directory where difference images (and psfs and other associated images) will be written.

 ## Running the code